Immortals Fenyx Rising: Plot

-Fenyx scales the mountain at the center of the Golden Isle; at the top, she discovers that Ligyron is allied with Typhon, and has collected all the ingredients necessary to create a poison capable of killing the gods.
+Fenyx scales the mountain at the center of the Golden Isle; at the top, they discover that Ligyron is allied with Typhon, and has collected all the ingredients necessary to create a poison capable of killing the gods.
 In return, Typhon will allow Ligyron to become a god in his new world and rule the Golden Isle.
 Fenyx defeats Ligyron in battle, forcing him to flee to Tartaros.
-Fenyx follows her brother and confronts Typhon, eventually besting him in battle.
+Fenyx follows their brother and confronts Typhon, eventually besting him in battle.
 With his last breath, Typhon reveals that Fenyx is a demigod and Hermes' child.

 Throughout the story, Zeus comes to realize how badly he has mistreated his children, the other gods, and his past lovers, and becomes guilt-ridden over his selfishness and vanity.
 However, he interrupts when he hears Fenyx is Hermes' child, as this should not be possible; Prometheus then admits that he had manipulated and fabricated parts of the story.
 He reveals that he arranged for his Titan brother Atlas to free Typhon and shipwreck Fenyx on the Golden Isle.
-In addition, he hid details of Fenyx's true parentage: she is actually a child of Zeus and his lover Thetis.
+In addition, he hid details of Fenyx's true parentage: they are actually a child of Zeus and his lover Thetis.
 He also tells Zeus that Typhon informed him of Zeus being behind the curse that turned humanity to stone.
 At that moment, Fenyx arrives with Typhon's poison, confirming the entire story was part of Prometheus' plot to have Zeus killed as revenge for imprisoning him.

 Zeus admits that he wanted to destroy humanity due to their flaws, but now sees that these flaws merely reflect those of himself and the other gods, and accepts his impending death.
-However, Fenyx reveals she has no intention of killing Zeus, wanting instead to inspire him to be a better god and father.
+However, Fenyx reveals they have no intention of killing Zeus, wanting instead to inspire him to be a better god and father.
 Typhon reappears, furious that Fenyx did not kill Zeus as planned.
 Consuming the poison to empower himself, he captures Zeus and taunts Fenyx to try and stop him.
-Fenyx follows Typhon back to Tartaros and battles him again, but she begins to lose ground after Phosphor is killed.
+Fenyx follows Typhon back to Tartaros and battles him again, but they begin to lose ground after Phosphor is killed.
 However, Zeus manages to escape and rallies the other gods to Fenyx's aid.
 Working together, they are able to subdue Typhon, who is defeated for good after succumbing to the poison.

 Afterward, as a reward for helping defeat Typhon, Zeus agrees to return humanity to normal, restores Phosphor as a new creature, the first phoenix, and invites Fenyx to live on the Golden Isle with the gods.
-Fenyx agrees, as long as she gets to keep an eye on Zeus to ensure he is committed to changing his ways.
+Fenyx agrees, as long as they get to keep an eye on Zeus to ensure he is committed to changing his ways.
 Meanwhile, Zeus sends Ligyron to free Prometheus as part of the wager, but not before tormenting Prometheus by having Ligyron tell his own story of Fenyx, much to Prometheus' annoyance.